kentmarcusp/helmes-assignment-fe/README.md

 ## Further Help
 To get more help on the Angular CLI, use ng help or go check out the Angular CLI Overview and Command Reference page.

+## Useful information

+**The base path for the front-end application is [http://localhost:4200/login](http://localhost:4200/login)**

+**User data for this application is initialized on the back-end application start-up and stored in the database.**

+**Test users are: "Helmes" & "TestUser".
+No password validation is necessary within this project.
+Account based actions are stored in localstorage and cleared during pressing the "Log out" button**